vishesh-varma/aphy-public/README.md

-# Aphrodisia-public
+# Aphrodisia
-This is the public repository for hosting documents related to Discord Bot Application: Aphrodisia
+This is the public repository for Aphrodisia that is used to host assets, documentation, and task management.